 - Have a clothes swap with friends. - Shop resale shops.
-Often you can find new items that still have tags. - When buying new clothing, look for items made from renewable materials such as cotton or hemp. - Choose petroleum-free cosmetic products that do not contain mineral oil, paraffin or propylene glycol.
+Often you can find new items that still have tags. - Learn about slow fashion/ethical fashion.
+Support brands that take into account an item's full life cycle, which includes sourcing, shipping, and end of life (as well as resources). - When buying new clothing, look for items made from renewable materials such as cotton or hemp. - Choose petroleum-free cosmetic products that do not contain mineral oil, paraffin or propylene glycol.
 See Environmental Working Group's Skin Deep® database for toxicity ratings of common cosmetic products www.ewg.org/skindeep - Look for certified organic personal-care products. - Use aluminum-free deodorants.